 Davis Bay, Sechelt

-You know you’ve reached Davis Bay when you’ve been driving up the Sunshine Coast Highway for a bit, come around a curve and, “Wow, there is the Pacific Ocean!”.
-On a clear sunny day when the tide is out, you can sprint along the beach and fly your kite, play in the waves, skim board and even build sandcastles.
-It is a popular expansive beach with plenty of room at picnic tables and large driftwood logs, whichever suits you.
-Venture across the street for some snacks (ice cream!) and souvenirs or visit the Lighthouse food truck on location.
-Every evening, you are sure to catch a cruise ship on its way to Alaska (May-October).
-The newly refurbished pier is also a favourite spot to catch the sunset.
+You know you’ve reached Davis Bay when you come around a curve on Highway 101, and suddenly the trees give way to expansive views of the Pacific Ocean.
+On a clear sunny day when the tide is out, you can sprint along the beach and fly your kite, play in the waves, skimboard, and even build sandcastles.
+It is a popular beach with plenty of room to eat at picnic tables or large driftwood logs (whichever suits you), or you can venture across the street to fuel up at local eateries.
+Afterwards, you can walk the seawall down to the pier to catch a sunset.

 Porpoise Bay Provincial Park, Sechelt

-As beautiful as the oceanfront is, there are long stretches of coastline along our inland lakes and expansive inlets.
-Porpoise Bay features sandy beaches with more open grassy areas, all with a backdrop of second-growth forests and mountain vistas along Sechelt Inlet.
-Whether you want to swim or paddle, this beach gives you more of the feel of being on a large lake, calmer than the ocean waves.
-There is plenty of parking, public washrooms, picnic areas and a marked swimming area for the kids.
-There are reservable camping sites in the park and a private campground just across the road.
+Porpoise Bay features sandy beaches and open grassy areas, along with a backdrop of second-growth forests and mountain vistas along Sechelt Inlet.
+Whether you want to swim or paddle, this beach gives you more of the feel of being on a large lake rather than an ocean inlet.
+You’ll find plenty of parking, public washrooms, picnic areas, and a marked swimming area for the kids.
+There are reservable camping sites in the park, and there’s a private campground just across the road.

 Sargeant Bay Provincial Park, Halfmoon Bay